TrueFi-Protocol/truefi-spec/TrueFi2.0.md

 #### Loan Term

 Reduced term is instituted in order to lower risk by requiring borrowers with a line of credit to repay their full balance every term and establish repayment history.
 The term for lines of credit in TrueFi will be 365 days, starting when the line of credit request is approved.
 This number can be increased as stability of the product is established.

+### Credit Oracle

+A smart contract is utilized as an oracle which returns credit scores, borrow limits, and borrow eiligibility.
+Until credit scores are automated in a trustless way, these parameters will be written by a manager to the smart contract.
+This way, accurate and effective scores can be implemented now, and in the future the same interface & contract can be used to provide trustless borrower data.

+Borrowers that are "on hold" are temporarily suspended from borrowing from TrueFi.
+Any borrower that does not have their score updated within 30 days or misses a 30 day payment will automatically be put on hold.
+Borrowers can be marked as "ineligible" by the contract owner, and ineligible borrowers will not be able to borrow from TrueFi.
+Borrowers marked as ineligible will be open to enter technical default once marked.

 ### Interest Rates Overview